Anti-social Behaviour, Crime and Policing Act 2014: Forced marriage

 The latter two offences are defined separately for England and Wales and for Scotland.
 They apply to any marriage ceremony even if not legally binding.

 Amendments of the Extradition Act 2003

 This bill also added a very important limitation to European Arrest Warrants, barring extradition in the "absence of prosecution decision" if there are reasonable grounds to believe, that the competent authorities in the country requesting the extradition have not made a decision to charge or have not made a decision to try the suspect.
 This amendment became famously known as "Lex Assange", because Julian Assange in fact never got charged in Sweden, but UK's highest courts still decided the extradition request to be legal.

 Criticisms of the Act

-A general criticism of the Act was it interfered with the rights of young people, made them feel unable to use public places as they wish, even if their behaviour and activities are lawful.
+A general criticism of the Act was it interfered with the rights of young people, making them feel unable to use public places as they wished, even if their behaviour and activities were lawful.